What Can I Keep When I File For Bankruptcy?

-For a more complete list of bankruptcy exemptions, contact our law firm to schedule a free initial consultation Monday through Friday.
+For a more complete list of bankruptcy exemptions, contact our law firm to schedule an initial consultation Monday through Friday.
 Our lawyer can guide you through the property that is exempt and that which would be liquidated in Chapter 7.
 Contact us online by filling out the form, or by calling us at 662-655-1012 or toll free at 866-504-5969.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the bankruptcy code.